alphagov/ier-frontend/README.md

 #IER Frontend

+This is a snapshot of the frontend web code for Register To Vote.
+The code is pubilished here for informational purposes, and is not the latest version that is currently running in production.

 This is the Individual Electoral Registration (aka ERTP) Frontend app.
 The point of it is to provide a simple Register to Vote form to the public.

 ***
 Please note that this source code will not run as is, as it has API dependencies which are not open sourced.
-This code is presented for informational purposes only.
 ***

 ###Depedencies